From our private database of 35,400+ case briefs...

 Facts

 This lawsuit against Ullman (defendant), attorney for the State of Connecticut, combined three separate actions, each challenging the constitutionality of Connecticut state statutes that prevented the use of contraceptive devices, even by married couples, and the giving of medical advice in the use of such devices.
-The first suit was brought by Paul and Pauline Poe (plaintiffs), a married couple that had experienced three pregnancies resulting in children born with severe birth defects, which caused severe physical and emotional trauma to the plaintiffs.
-The Poes consulted with Dr. Buxton who suggested the use of contraceptive devices to prevent future pregnancies.
+The first suit was brought by Paul and Pauline Poe (plaintiffs), a married couple that had experienced three pregnancies resulting in children born with severe birth defects, which caused severe physical and emotional trauma to the Poes.
+The Poes consulted with Dr. Buxton, who suggested the use of contraceptive devices to prevent future pregnancies.
 The second suit was brought by Jane Doe (plaintiff), a married woman whose previous pregnancy had caused her extreme physical illness.
-She also consulted with Dr. Buxton, who recommended that she use contraception.
+Doe also consulted with Dr. Buxton, who recommended that she use contraception.
 The third suit was brought by Dr. Buxton (plaintiff), who sought declaratory relief on the grounds that the Connecticut statutes deprived him of his liberty and property.
 The Connecticut Court of Errors dismissed the case.
-Plaintiffs appealed to the United States Supreme Court seeking declaratory relief.
+The plaintiffs appealed to the United States Supreme Court seeking declaratory relief.

 Rule of Law